A multi-level analysis of data quality for formal software citation: Analyses

 \paragraph{Software Articles} are scientific articles describing a scientific software that are published by developers of scientific software, and cited in place of the software~\citep{Howison:2016}.
 An example is provided in Listing~\ref{list:software_article}.

-The practice is common as it allows developers of scientific software to receive scientific attribution for the costly development of the research software.
+The practice is common as it allows developers of scientific software to receive scientific attribution for the costly development of the research software, and, historically, the publication of a software has been considered a weaker contribution as the publication of an article~\cite{hafer2009assessing}.
 Software articles are among the highest cited scientific papers~\citep{van2014top} and specific journals for publishing software articles have been established, e.g., \emph{The Journal of Open Research Software} or \emph{Source Code for Biology and Medicine}.
 Software articles are cited the same way as other scientific articles without software specific information.
 Therefore, information identifying the code basis such as the version or release date is generally missing from this citation type.

 \paragraph{Software Manuals} are textual instructions for using a software, and, particularly for commercial software, they are often the closest textual document associated with a software.
 It is an established practice to cite such manuals instead of the software itself with an example given in Listing~\ref{list:software_manual}.